 In this second part, we extend blade envelopes beyond the manufacturing stage of production, and describe how they can be used during the design stage as well.
 During the shape design of a highly-loaded turbine stage, the minimization of loss is often accompanied with constraints to avoid trivial solutions where the blade is unloaded.
 For example, in \cite{torreguitart_optimization_2018}, the exit flow angle is constrained to be above the baseline value to ensure sufficient work extraction.
 In \cite{montanelli_gradient_2015}, the authors put an equality constraint on the mass flow rate while optimizing the loss coefficient to factor out possible reduction in entropy generation due to reduction in flow capacity.
 Prior work \cite{seshadri_yuchi_parks_shahpar_2020, seshadri_turbomachinery_2017} has leveraged active subspaces to construct 2D performance maps for compressor blade design.
 In the latter work, multiple objectives including the pressure ratio and flow capacity are considered by mapping contours of different objectives onto the active subspace of efficiency.
-Manufacturing deviations are modeled as constant excursions from the nominal design.
+Manufacturing deviations are modelled as constant excursions from the nominal design.
 The main drawback of this approach is the requirement to run further simulations to map out performance contours in the active subspace.
 In this work, we incorporate multiple aerodynamic design requirements by interpreting them as additional constraints factored into blade envelopes.
 In upcoming future work, we extend our scope of consideration to structural requirements, and examine its implications on the tolerance covariance as additional constraints.